stever/zxplay/README.md

 In short, you have three possible color combinations to choose from on the upper menu.
 I also added the corresponding configuration option and Javascript function to select the palette outside the emulator.
 All is documented upwards.

 Also, I have added translations to the texts on the emulator if you need to localize your instance.
-It applies only on loading, there is not external function or internal menu to change the language on the fly.

-Finally, I don't like the bilineal filtering (blurry image) the canvas seems to be applying when the screen is scaled, so I decided to turn it off for non-fullscreen mode.
+I only have translations for English and Spanish so if you can provide translations for more languages, feel free to put a pull request.
+You can find the localization files at `/runtime/i18n`.

-Be warned that this is just a fun little weekend project, so and I will not develop it further more.
+Be warned that this is just a fun little weekend project, so I will not develop it further more.
 I will try to keep it in line with Wescott's main project, but I don't make any promises on that regard.
-What is stated on the Contributions section still apply here.
+What Wescott stated on the Contributions section still apply here.

 Hope this could be of some use for anyone.